aleasoluciones/gochecks/README.md

 felixcheck
 ==========

-felixcheck package provides utilities to check services health and publish events (riemann events).
+felixcheck package provides utilities to check services health and publish events.
 It is written fully in Go.

 It includes: